utilitywarehouse/nimbus-graphql/README.md

 ## VSCode users

-Since `tslint` is being deprecated, we are using `eslint` to make this VSCode extension report issues on typescript files we need to add a setting.
+Since `tslint` is being deprecated, we are using `eslint`.
+To make the `eslint` VSCode extension report issues on typescript files we need to add a setting.
 To do that, add the following snippet on `settings.json`:
 ```json
 {